Simplr/suunta/README.md

 When any of the values of that state object is directly manipulated, the view will update accordingly.

-**Note: In it's current state, pushing items onto objects or arrays might or might not add reactivity to said properties**

 ```typescript
 import { html } from 'lit';
 import { createState } from 'suunta';